-Traditional Spanish cookies, Mantecados, crumble very easily—in fact, they will literally melt in your mouth.
+Traditional Spanish cookies, mantecados, crumble very easily—in fact, they will literally melt in your mouth.
 The cookies are delicate with a soft anise flavor.
-This recipe will make more than three dozen cookies you will have enough for both your class and your family.
+This recipe will make more than three dozen cookies so you will have enough for both your class and your family.

-Kids love ham and cheese sandwiches, so they might be intrigued by this Spanish twist.
-Simply put out slices of Manchego cheese, Spanish chorizo and Serrano ham on top of slices of baguette.
+Kids love ham and cheese sandwiches, so they might be intrigued by this Spanish twist with a jamón, queso, y chorizo con pan recipe.
+Simply put out slices of manchego cheese, Spanish chorizo and Serrano ham on top of slices of baguette.
 Note that Spanish chorizo is firm and dry, different than the crumbly, wet form of Mexican chorizo.

-Unlike the classic American picnic food with mayo and mustard, this Spanish version of huevos rellenos de atun uses tuna and a bit of tomato sauce are mixed with the boiled egg yolks.
+Unlike the classic American deviled eggs made with mayo and mustard, this Spanish version of huevos rellenos de atun uses tuna and a bit of tomato sauce mixed with the hard-cooked egg yolks.
 Prepare a dozen eggs like this, and you'll have enough for everyone to try a half.